johnwason/drekar-launch/README.md

 designed to be simpler and independent of ROS.
 It also has improvements in handling Windows process management using Windows Job Objects.
 Yaml files are used to configure the processes to launch.

+`simple-launch` will show a minimal GUI windows when the `--gui` is specified.
+This window shows same basic information, and has a "Stop All" button that will shut down all tasks.
+This GUI is useful if `simple-launch` is started interactively by the user rather than running as a background service.

 See also `simple-launch-process`, a companion library that contains utility functions to use within processes hosted by `simple-launch`.
 The functions `wait_exit()` and `wait_exit_callback()` assist in receiving shutdown signals in a reliable cross-platform manner.